 Daniel N. Janich, OF COUNSEL

 Dan Janich is the resident partner of the firm’s Chicago office.
 For more than 25 years he has concentrated his practice in ERISA covered employee benefits, executive and equity compensation and employment law counseling and litigation.

 Dan’s clients range from multinational companies to startups in various industries including manufacturing, consumer products, high technology, professional and financial services and real estate and their boards and C-level executives.
 Dan’s not-for-profit clients include health care providers, higher education institutions and foundations and their C-level executives.

-He has extensive experience counseling boards and C-level executives of tax-exempt organizations on how to most effectively structure their executive compensation plans and programs and has successfully represented not-for-profits and their executives in high stakes IRS audit proceedings.
-Dan also counsels numerous limited liability company clients on structuring effective incentive and equity compensation plans for employees and executives.
-His experience also includes the creation of executive compensation plans for ESOP owned S corporations.
+Dan has extensive experience counseling boards and C-level executives of tax-exempt organizations on how to most effectively structure their executive compensation plans and programs and has successfully represented not-for-profits and their executives in high stakes IRS audit proceedings.
+He also counsels numerous limited liability company clients on structuring effective incentive and equity compensation plans for employees and executives.
+His experience includes the creation of executive compensation plans for ESOP owned companies.

 Dan publishes articles in professional and bar journals and is a contributing author to several legal treatises and handbooks on employee benefits, equity compensation and ESOP matters.
 Dan also speaks frequently at professional trade organizations and bar association conferences.